Niloth-p/YTVideoFeed/README.md

     - to set as the publishedAfter field in YT API

 ## Design Decisions
-- To run an infinite periodical background process, we would ideally need websockets.
-We would need Redis for that.
-We could use Celery or Huey in addition to create such scheduled jobs.
+- I have used Advanced Python Scheduler to schedule the background process that fetches the YT videos.
-    - I have bypassed them by using Docker to host background bash and python scripts that periodically ping the YouTube API and ingests the data into my REST API using POST requests
+    - I had previously used bash and python scripts that periodically ping the YouTube API and ingests the data into my REST API using POST requests.
+But using the APScheduler is not only faster without using POST requests, but also simple and scalable.
 - Limit Offset Pagination
 - When the server is running continuously well, we know the last fetch would have occurred 60 seconds ago, but if the server is being restarted or a connection is restored after a break, we would need to set the lower bound limit to the last fetched video.
 Hence, I am getting the time of the most recently fetched videoo and using it as publishedAfter field to get videos published after that time.